Polysorbate 80 Food Additive, Gut Bacteria, and Inflammation

 The intestinal problem in a patient with Crohn's disease is often in the ileum, which is the last part of the small intestine, or in the first part of the colon, which is the longest part of the large intestine.
 The symptoms may appear anywhere in the digestive tract, however.
-There are treatments that can be very helpful, but at the moment there is no cure.
+Current treatments can be very helpful for some people—though not for everyone—but at the moment there is no cure.

 The Possible Role of Bacteria